 - The event immediately (or close to it) goes into my calendar.
 This is “read/write” access, not just “read only”

 It's a far simpler process.
 It's easier for me.
 There's less back and forth.

 Better yet, my clients (or potential clients or people I'm mentoring) LOVE this new process.

-I’d say 75% of time, somebody comments something to the effect of:
+I'd say 75% of the time, somebody comments something to the effect of:

 “I really LOVE that scheduling page.
 How do you do that?”

-Being able to provide a smoother process and better experience creates a good impression, I hope.
+I hope providing a smoother process and better experience creates a good impression.
 I want people to realize I respect their time and want to make work easier for them (not just for me).
-I want people to see that I practice what I preach (or I try my best to).
+I want people to see that I practice what I preach (or try my best).

 If you'd like to schedule time to talk about how I can help your organization as a speaker, trainer, coach, or consultant, feel free to schedule some time with me (or use this contact form).
 If you have questions about Lean or Kaizen or would like to compare notes on what you're working on or whatever, feel free to use this process.

 But there's time in the future:

 How can I help or provide value to you?
 Is there something that we can talk about working together on?